Login

 Please visit our website for more information on this topic.

-A mirror&#;s substrate surface should be flat and smooth.
-The flatness is usually specified in terms of how many wavelengths of light the surface deviates from being a perfect plane.
-For many applications, the glass can be flat to a few wavelengths of visible light.
-For the most stringent applications, the surface must be flat to a quarter of a wavelength or less.
-The surface quality of a mirror, or its smoothness, is measured in terms of scratches and digs that are still present after polishing.
-A scratch/dig specification of 80/50 is fairly routine, while a specification of 20/10 is much better, but more expensive.
+The substrate surface of a mirror should have a flat and smooth profile.
+Flatness is generally specified in terms of how many wavelengths of light the surface diverges from perfect flatness.
+For many cases, glass can be flattened to a few wavelengths of visible light.
+However, the most demanding applications require that the surface be flat to less than a quarter of a wavelength.
+Surface quality, or smoothness, is assessed based on the presence of scratches and digs post-polishing.
+A scratch/dig specification of 80/50 is common, while a specification of 20/10 offers higher transparency but at a greater cost.

-The simplest and most common mirror coating is a thin layer of metal.
-A 100-nm layer of aluminum or silver makes an excellent reflector for the visible spectrum.
-Aluminum reflects about 90 percent of the light across the visible spectrum, while silver reflects about 95 percent.
-The reflectance of a metal mirror can be calculated from the index of refraction n and the extinction coefficient k of the metal.
-The reflectance of a metal surface in air is given by:
+The simplest and most widespread mirror coating involves a thin layer of metal.
+A 100-nm layer of aluminum or silver produces an excellent reflector in the visible spectrum.
+Aluminum reflects approximately 90% of light in this range, while silver achieves about 95%.
+The reflectivity of a metal mirror can be determined via the metal's index of refraction (n) and extinction coefficient (k).
+Reflectance is defined as follows:

 TABLE 1.